okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/custom-error-pages/main/index.md

 ## Content Security Policy (CSP) for your custom domain

-Set up a [custom domain](/docs/guides/custom-url-domain/main/) and customize your [CSP](https://content-security-policy.com/) if you also want to customize the Okta-hosted sign-in page or error pages.
+Set up a [custom domain](/docs/guides/custom-url-domain/main/) and customize your [CSP](https://content-security-policy.com/) if you also want to customize the sign-in page or error pages.
 CSP customizations only take effect on custom domains.

 To analyze and detect potentially malicious IP addresses that seek to bypass your CSP, use [Okta ThreatInsight](https://help.okta.com/okta_help.htm?type=oie&id=ext-about-threatinsight).

 > **Note:** If you add too many trusted origins to your custom CSP, the HTTP header size can exceed the limit allowed by some server software.
-You may need to update the default server limits or reduce the number of trusted origins in Okta.
+Update the default server limits or reduce the number of trusted origins.

 > **Note:** You can have a maximum of 20 URIs.